Minimax Hypothesis Testing for the Bradley-Terry-Luce Model

 \end{assumption}

-Intuitively, \cref{assm: Almost Regular Graph} states that $d_{\max} \approx d_{\min}$, i.e., the minimum and maximum degrees are close to each other.
-Another measure of regularity for a non-negative matrix is the well-known concept of \textit{principal ratio}, cf. \cite{EigenvectorsIrregularGraphs} (which is the \textit{Birkhoff norm of the Perron-Frobenius vector} \cite{BirkhoffCarroll2004}, and is sometimes called the \textit{height of the Perron-Frobenius vector} \cite{Minc1970}). \begin{definition}[Principal Ratio] Given the stationary distribution $\pi$ of a canonical Markov matrix $S$, its \textit{principal ratio}, denoted $h_\pi$, is defined as the ratio of its maximum and minimum entries:
+As mentioned earlier, in addition to edge expansion, we require the canonical Markov matrix $S$ to have a bound on its \emph{principal ratio}, cf. \cite{EigenvectorsIrregularGraphs} (which is the \textit{Birkhoff norm of the Perron-Frobenius vector} \cite{BirkhoffContractionCoefficient}, and is sometimes called the \textit{height of the Perron-Frobenius vector} \cite{Minc1970}). \begin{definition}[Principal Ratio {\cite{EigenvectorsIrregularGraphs}}] Given the stationary distribution $\pi$ of a canonical Markov matrix $S$, its \textit{principal ratio}, denoted $h_\pi$, is defined as the ratio of its maximum and minimum entries:

 \end{definition}